-Besides improving your lower body visually and functionally, you may also prevent lower back injuries during everyday tasks that require you to squat low or pick something heavy off of the ground.
+Besides improving your lower body visually and functionally, you may also prevent lower back injuries during everyday tasks.

-During such movements, bending over with straightened legs puts much more tension on the spine and the back.
+Non-squatters would likely bend over with straight legs which puts much more tension on the discs of their lower back.
+But…

-Furthermore, as opposed to lunges, squats are less demanding in terms of balance, because the movement involves both feet and you move vertically.
+In comparison to lunges, squats are less demanding in terms of balance, because your feet are symmetrically aligned.